fredcallaway/graphs-in-space/writing/nunotes.md

     - any time a node is seen, add its id_vector to total_id_vector
     - any time a node is seen, subtract .001 * total_id_vector from its row_vector
     - nodes that occur frequently will hold a significant role in total_id_vector, so weights to these nodes will decay faster
+- weight not by raw similarity but by a modulated similarity (perhaps make it even more analagous to gravity?)
+    - don't normalize row vectors, allowing row vectors that have more information to exert more force

+# Shimon Qs
+- formalism
+    - necessary for BindGraph?
+    - mapping from all possible sequences of nodes
+    - node has to contain edges

+# Compositionality Simulation
+- semantic concepts

+- dynamic assocation

 # TODO
 - similarity should be multiplciation of FTP and BTP not addition